Impact of theoretical uncertainties on model parameter reconstruction from GW signals sourced by cosmological phase transitions: Comparing resummation methods

 and the dynamics of the PTs is driven by IR effects.
 By recasting theories in the EFT picture of dimensional reduction~\cite{Ginsparg:1980ef,Appelquist:1981vg,Kajantie:1995dw}, it becomes evident that for modes that are deeper in the IR, the perturbative series converges increasingly slowly~\cite{Linde:1980ts}.
 This is the case for transitioning Lorentz scalars, such as the Higgs or the light singlet scalar of the xSM.
 The validity of perturbation theory can then be extended by integrating out heavy degrees of freedom which eliminates hierarchy-induced large logarithms via RG equations.
 The final theory is the 3D bosonic IR sector of the parent theory.

 This theory, the {\em softer} 3D~EFT, is structurally identical to the conventional ultrasoft EFT~\cite{Kajantie:1995dw} but is valid for transitions between the soft and ultrasoft scale, $gT \gg |p| \gg g^2 T$, where $\mD \gg m_{\rmii{$A$}} \sim m_\phi$.
 Here, $\mA$ are the spatial gauge boson and $\mD$ the Debye masses.
 After dimensional reduction, we utilize the effective potential up to two-loop order with NLO matching of the 3D~EFT.
+Here, LO (NLO) matching refers to the matching of one-loop (two-loop) thermal masses and tree-level (one-loop) couplings.
 This EFT construction is obtained by in-house {\tt FORM}~\cite{Ruijl:2017dtg} software, by {\tt DRalgo}~\cite{Ekstedt:2022bff,Fonseca:2020vke}, and by previous calculations of the EFT~\cite{Schicho:2021gca,Niemi:2021qvp}. \footnote{ The updated~\cite{Niemi:2021qvp}, installs the correct scaling $x_3 \sim x_3' \sim \sqrt{T}$. } All barred and subscripted quantities are understood in the 3D~EFT (e.g., $\mu_h \to \bar{\mu}_{h,3}$) with $\bar{\bm{\phi}} \sim \bm{\phi} T^{-\frac{1}{2}}$.

 Up to two-loop order, the 3D effective potential is

 where $d = 3 - 2\epsilon$, $V_{0,3}(\bm{\phi},T)$ is the three-dimensional version of the tree-level potential~\eqref{eq:Veff-01}~\cite{Niemi:2021qvp}, and the degrees of freedom, $n_i$, are $d$-dependent.
 The corresponding mass eigenvalues $\bar{m}_i$ of the dynamical fields $i\in \{W,Z,G,h,s\}$ in the 3D~EFT take the same structure as for eqs.~\eqref{eq:mass:h}--\eqref{eq:mass:Z}.
 At one-loop level, in $V_{1,3}$, the integrals are UV-finite and three-dimensional